Get Confidential Help 24/7

-Drinking alcohol has both short- and long-term consequences for teenage brains, which are still under development until sometime in the 20’s.
+Drinking alcohol has both short- and long-term consequences for teenage brains, which are still under development until sometime in their 20’s.
 In addition to the well-known short-term effects on the brain of teen alcohol consumption, such as difficulty making smart decisions and an increased propensity for risky behaviors (driving while intoxicated, having unprotected sex, etc.), there are long-term effects to be concerned about.
 Long-term drinking can interfere with teen brain development, negatively affecting information learning and processing and increasing the likelihood of developing an alcohol use disorder later in life.

-As heroin deaths increase, researchers have also found that high school seniors who currently use heroin also use multiple other addictive drugs, specifically other opioids and benzodiazepines.
+As heroin deaths increase, researchers have also found that high school seniors who currently use heroin also use multiple other addictive drugs, specifically other opioids, and benzodiazepines.

 ADDICTION TREATMENT FOR TEENS

 Treatment for addicted teens must address the whole person, not simply focus on his or her addiction.
 As such, and like effective approaches for adult addiction treatment, teen treatment must support his or her ongoing life needs, including medical, psychological, social well-being, school, transportation, legal and others.
 Unlike adult addiction treatment, medication-assisted therapies are rarely used in the treatment of teen alcohol use disorder.
-The Food and Drug Administration (FDA) does not recommend use of Subutex or Suboxone for treatment of pediatric patients, and the safety and effectiveness of this drug for treating opioid addiction in teens below the age of 16 has not been established.
+The Food and Drug Administration (FDA) does not recommend the use of Subutex or Suboxone for treatment of pediatric patients, and the safety and effectiveness of this drug for treating opioid addiction in teens below the age of 16 have not been established.
 Also, no current FDA-approved medications exist for the treatment of cannabis, cocaine or methamphetamine addiction (for adults or adolescents).

-Treatment must also be tailored to the teen’s unique needs, after a thorough assessment is made and considering his or her gender, family and peer relationships, how well the teen is doing in school, stage of psychological development, and any pertinent physical, behavioral, cultural and/or ethnic factors.
+Treatment must also be tailored to the teen’s unique needs after a thorough assessment is made and considering his or her gender, family and peer relationships, how well the teen is doing in school, stage of psychological development, and any pertinent physical, behavioral, cultural and/or ethnic factors.
 Any diagnosed mental health conditions must also be addressed and treated concurrently with treatment for substance use disorder (SUD).
-Any issues involving violence, child abuse and suicide risk must be identified and addressed.
+Any issues involving violence, child abuse, and suicide risk must be identified and addressed.
 A combination of therapies may be best for the adolescent’s treatment plan, and the course of treatment will include monitoring for drug use.

 TEENS AND MENTAL HEALTH PROBLEMS

-The prevalence of teen depression has increased 30 percent in just the last decade.
+The prevalence of teen depression has increased by 30 percent in just the last decade.
 Some of this has been linked to incidences of cyberbullying, especially among teenage girls.
 The risk of depression sharply increases during adolescent years, with a 2010 study reporting that approximately one in every four to five adolescents meet criteria for a serious mental health disorder across their lifetime.
 Authors reported anxiety disorders as the most common condition (nearly 32 percent), followed by behavior disorders (19 percent), mood disorders (14 percent), and SUDs (11 percent).

-More recently, a 2016 study examining 12-month prevalence of major depressive episodes (MDEs) among adolescents and young adults found MDEs increasing, with such increases larger and statistically more significant among those aged 12 to 20.
-Study authors noted an increase in specialty mental health providers for adolescents and young adults, and an increase in both medications and inpatient hospitalizations for adolescents.
-However, the researchers emphasized that the growing number of young people suffering with untreated depression underscores the need for expanded service capacity to meet this population’s mental health needs.
+More recently, a 2016 study examining the 12-month prevalence of major depressive episodes (MDEs) among adolescents and young adults found MDEs increasing, with such increases larger and statistically more significant among those aged 12 to 20.
+Study authors noted an increase in specialty mental health providers for adolescents and young adults and an increase in both medications and inpatient hospitalizations for adolescents.
+However, the researchers emphasized that the growing number of young people suffering from untreated depression underscores the need for expanded service capacity to meet this population’s mental health needs.